birukbelihu/pyglow/README.md

   colors**
 - 🪄 **Text styles**: `bold`, `dim`, `italic`, `underline`, `blink`, `strike` & more
 - 🔄 **Nested tag support**
-- ✅ Suggest the closest match of misspelt tag names(If available).
+- ✅ Case insensitive tag names(Bold bold, cyan Cyan is the same) or Suggest the closest match of misspelt tag names(If available).

 ---